Skip to main content

 Commercial auto filings are operation-specific, not universal.

-• Do not assume every Florida fleet needs DOT/MC authority, BMC filings, or MCS-90.
+• Do not assume every Florida fleet needs DOT/MC authority, BMC filings, or MCS-90 just because it uses business vehicles.

-• FMCSA filing requirements vary by entity type, authority, cargo, vehicle type, passenger exposure, and operation.
+• FMCSA insurance filings vary by entity type, authority, cargo, vehicle type, passenger exposure, and operation.

-• IRP/HVUT documents are registration-related and may overlap with insurance proof, but they are not the same as insurance renewal documents.
+• IRP/HVUT documents are registration-related and may overlap with insurance proof, but they are not the same as FMCSA insurance filings.

 Answer capsule